srini-vasan-r10/wtf-tp/README.md

 * Need to be in same Wifi connection as your linux machine.
 * Currently only developed for Debain based linux distros with Apt package manager.
 * Mobile Hotspot is also counted as being in same wifi connection.
+* The external drive is to be mounted before accesing it through the tool.

 ## Requirements